-The Workplace Hazardous Materials Information System (WHMIS) (1988) provides information about many hazardous materials that are used in the workplace, which are called controlled products.
+The Workplace Hazardous Materials Information System (WHMIS) (2015) provides health and safety information about many hazardous materials that are used in the workplace, which are called controlled products.
 Under WHMIS, workers have the right to receive information about each controlled product they use (identity, hazards, safety precautions).

-Compliance with WorkSafeBC, WHMIS (Workplace Hazardous Materials Information System), and related legislation are the minimum standards acceptable for working at VCH Research Institute.
+Compliance with WorkSafeBC, WHMIS and related legislation are the minimum standards acceptable for working at VCH Research Institute.

-It is MANDATORY to take the in-house WHMIS course.
+It is MANDATORY to obtain WHMIS training prior to working in a lab.
+If you are taking the UBC Chemical Safety Course it will cover WHMIS (separate training is not required).
+However, if you do not need to take the UBC Chemical Safety Course it is mandatory that you take the VCHRI in-house electronic WHMIS course.
 All VCH Research Institute employees and affiliates are encouraged to exceed these minimum legal standards.
 All possible preventive measures are taken to eliminate accidental injuries, occupational diseases and risks to personal security.
-To get started, either read the information below and/or watch the WHMIS video and then complete the quiz at the end.
+To get started on the in-house VCHRI electronic course, either read the information below and/or watch the WHMIS video and then complete the quiz at the end.

 - WHMIS at work